Stick-slip dynamics in an interleaved system with self-amplified friction: Stick-slip dynamics

 Contrary to standard scenarios where stick-slip dynamics is stationary in time, here, after each slip event, the system results to be less interleaved than before.
 As reported in previous studies, the frictional properties of the assembly are crucially dependent on how much the two blocks are entangled~\cite{alarcon2016self,taub2021nonlinear}.
 In particular, a model was proposed to estimate the total frictional force $\mathcal{T}$ that the system opposes to detachment:

-where $\alpha=2\epsilon\mu M^2/d$, $\mu$ is the friction coefficient between the sheet surfaces and $T^*$ is the friction force between the two outer pages on each side of the assembly.
-This model, which was validated against experimental data in Ref.~\cite{alarcon2016self}, tells us that the total traction force results from the amplification of $T^*$ (which is expected to be small) by a large factor that scales with the exponential of the square of the number of pages.
-In a subsequent study~\cite{taub2021nonlinear}, it was clarified that the friction force $T^*$ (typically of the order of mN) arises from the adhesion forces between the pages.
-We point out that Eq.~\eqref{eq::model} was derived based on the fact that the system's geometry allows for a partial conversion of the vertical force applied by the traction machine into a horizontal component $N$ acting on the interleaved part of the assembly (see the sketch in Fig.~\ref{fig:Setup}b).
+where $\alpha=2\epsilon\mu M^2/d$, $\mu$ is the static friction coefficient between the sheet surfaces and $T^*$ is the typical friction force due to adhesion between two pages.
+In the absence of stick-slip and with steady sliding assumed between all the sheets, Eq.~1 can also be used considering $\mu$ as a dynamic friction coefficient~\cite{alarcon2016self}.
+However, we will never use this model based on the assumption of steady sliding.
+Eq.~\eqref{eq::model} tells us that the total traction force results from the amplification of $T^*$ (which is expected to be small) by a large factor that scales with the exponential of the square of the number of pages.
+For large separation distances $d \gg 2\epsilon\mu M^2$ we enter the limit where $\alpha \to 0$ and $\mathcal{T}\to2MT^*$, corresponding to the reference non-amplified case of $2M$ independent flat sheets with local friction $T^*$.
+This model was derived assuming standard dry Coulomb friction between paper sheets, thus neglecting rate dependence and contact aging.
+Nevertheless, it has been successfully validated against experimental data in Refs.~\cite{alarcon2016self, taub2021nonlinear} by varying the number and dimensions of the sheets under an applied compression \modif{perpendicular to the traction force}.
+These previous studies also clarified that the friction force $T^*$ (typically of the order of mN) arises from the adhesion forces between the pages.
+Any electrostatic effect on friction amplification, if present, enters the model as an adhesion contribution, which is then subsumed into $T^*$.
+We point out that Eq.~\eqref{eq::model} was derived based on the fact that the system's geometry allows for a partial conversion of the vertical force applied by the traction machine into a perpendicular component $N$ acting on the interleaved part of the assembly (see the sketch in Fig.~\ref{fig:Setup}b).
 This conversion occurs for every sheet, each one feeling the contribution of all the outer sheets, resulting in an increasing local $N$ going from outside to the internal part of the assembly.
 The model predicts a normal force felt by the sheet $n$ due to the outer ones which reads:

 The above equation is obtained as a direct extension of the calculations performed in Ref.~\cite{alarcon2016self}, which made use of the continuum limit $1/M\ll 1$.
 From Eq.~\eqref{eq::normal}, we can also estimate the average normal force felt by the assembly as a whole $\mathcal{N }=4M\int_0^1dsN(Ms)\sim \mathcal{T}/\mu$, where the integration variable $s=n/M$ is used to perform the continuum limit.